Ryan McMahon Player Props: Rockies vs. Giants

 Ryan McMahon At The Plate

-- McMahon leads Colorado with 57 hits and a team-best slugging percentage of .486.
+- McMahon leads Colorado in slugging percentage (.477) and total hits (57) this season.

-- Among the qualified hitters in MLB action, he ranks 70th in batting average, 72nd in on-base percentage, and 34th in slugging.
+- Among qualifying hitters in MLB play, he ranks 79th in batting average, 83rd in on-base percentage, and 46th in slugging.

-- In 63.8% of his 58 games this season, McMahon has picked up at least one hit.
-He's also had 15 multi-hit games.

-- McMahon has had an RBI in 22 games this season (37.9%), including seven multi-RBI outings (12.1%).
-He has also driven home three or more of his team's runs in four contests.
+- McMahon has picked up an RBI in 37.3% of his games this season, with two or more RBI in 11.9% of his games.
+He has also driven in three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.